InumanSoul/kotauth-docs/src/content/docs/authentication/social-login.md

 | `username` | Provider's login/username (or user-chosen if unavailable) |
 | `emailVerified` | Set to `true` — provider-verified emails are trusted |

+## Connected accounts in the portal

+Users can view their linked social identities from the self-service portal under their **Profile** page.
+The "Connected accounts" section displays each linked provider (Google, GitHub) with the provider icon and associated email.
+Users who signed in only with a password see an empty state.

 ## Social login and MFA

 If the workspace MFA policy is `required` or `required_for_admins`, users who log in via a social provider are still required to complete MFA enrollment.
 Social login does not bypass MFA policies.